- TOP 5 Language Learning Tips: Learn from the best! - May 24, 2021

 Tip #1: SHADOW IT

-Let me just tell you guys something: when you want to learn a language, it’s really important to repeat what native speakers say, again and again, until you actually acquire the way how to say it properly.
+When you want to learn a language, it’s really important to repeat what native speakers say, again and again, until you actually acquire the way how to say it properly.

 — Nishimatsu Kiyomi, teacher, voice actor, musician and language enthusiast better known as Sora The Troll on YouTube